radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 Records older than the maximum age are deleted automatically.
 Old change log numbers (from deleted records) do not get re-used.

-This parameter is set in the Main Control Panel > Settings Tab > Logs section > Changelog sub-section.
+This parameter is set in the Classic Control Panel > Settings Tab > Logs section > Changelog sub-section.
 The default value is 3 days which means records are automatically deleted after 3 days.

 ### Persistent Search Control
 Using the Persistent Search Control is one of the recommended approaches for other processes to detect changes that have happened to RadiantOne entries.
-The [changelog](09-logs#changelog) is the other method that can be used.

-This control can be enabled/disabled from the Main Control Panel > Settings Tab > Server Front End section > Supported Controls sub-section.
-Check the Persistent Search option and click Save.
-Restart the RadiantOne service.
-If you have a cluster deployed, restart the service on all nodes.
+This control can be enabled/disabled from the Control Panel > Global Settings > Client Protocols > LDAP.
+Enable the Persistent Search option and click **SAVE**.
+Restart the RadiantOne service on all nodes.

 If you enable the persistent search control, an LDAP client can receive notifications of changes that occur in the RadiantOne namespace.
 When a persistent search is requested, RadiantOne keeps the search operation going so clients can receive changed entries (and additional information about the changes that occurred).